 - Various approaches to the documentary genre

-- Demonstrate a clear understanding of what working in documentary photography entails
+- Demonstrated a clear understanding of what working in documentary photography entails

-- Have a basic knowledge of the history of documentary photography
+- A basic knowledge of the history of documentary photography

-- Select and apply appropriate tools to research
+- Selected and applied appropriate tools to research

-- Spot a good story as well as develop it into a project
+- Learnt to spot a good story and develop it into a project

-- Shoot, edit and present a documentary story in a coherent way
+- Shot, edited and presented a documentary story in a coherent way

 Who Should Attend